The Best Thin Mouth Guard for Sports (MMA, Football, Rugby, Hockey…)

 Common mouth injuries include loss of teeth and jaw fractures.
 These injuries are both painful and serious, and often require surgeries and days – or weeks – of recovery.

 What’s worse is that even a poor mouth guard choice might not save you from these problems.
 Below, at a glance, is everything you should keep an eye out for when purchasing an athletic mouth guard in order to keep your mouth safe.

 All Sentinel Custom Athletic Mouth Guards are available in different Thicknesses

 - Custom fit to your unique dental anatomy

-- Highest-quality, dentist-grade materials
+- Made with the Highest-quality, dentist-grade materials

 - Longer lasting

 - BPA, Silicone & Latex Free

 - FDA-approved, plus:

 - You get a free case included with your purchase